Nick-von-Selzam/AutoLHVs/README.md

 # AutoLHVs

-### Optimizing Local Hidden-Variable Models for Quantum Many-Body States
+### Discovering Local Hidden-Variable Models for Arbitrary Multipartite Entangled States and Arbitrary Measurements

-ArXiv link:
+ArXiv (coming soon)

 Abstract:

 Measurement correlations in quantum systems can exhibit non-local behavior, a fundamental aspect of quantum mechanics with applications such as device-independent quantum information processing.
-However, the understanding of non-locality remains limited, particularly in the context of measurements with an infinite number of possible settings (e.g., all projective measurements) and many-body systems.
-To address this, we developed a machine learning algorithm which optimizes local hidden-variable (LHV) models to reproduce the measurement statistics of many-body states.
-Our method efficiently produces LHV models for projective measurements of spin-1/2 systems, and provides estimates for the critical visibilities of two-qubit Werner and noisy three-qubit GHZ and W states.
-We find evidence suggesting that two-qubit subsystems in the ground states of translationally invariant local Hamiltonians are local, while bigger subsystems are in general not.
-Our approach offers a tool for studying non-locality in all kinds of situations, such as ground states, thermal states, non-equilibrium states and states subject to different types of noise.
+However, the explicit  construction of local hidden-variable (LHV) models remains an outstanding challenge in the general setting.
+To address this, we develop an approach that employs gradient-descent algorithms from machine learning to find LHV models which reproduce the statistics of arbitrary measurements for quantum many-body states.
+In contrast to previous approaches, our method employs a general ansatz, enabling it to discover an LHV model in all cases where the state is local.
+Therefore, it provides actual estimates for the critical noise levels at which two-qubit Werner states and three-qubit GHZ and W states become non-local.
+Furthermore, we find evidence suggesting that two-spin subsystems in the ground states of translationally invariant Hamiltonians are local, while bigger subsystems are in general not.
+Our method now offers a quantitative tool for determining the regimes of non-locality in any given physical context, including scenarios involving non-equilibrium and decoherence.

 --------------------------------------------------

-This repository includes the code, figures and datafiles for the paper above.
 The "Examples.ipynb" notebook shows how to easily apply the algorithm and optimize local hidden-variable (LHV) models for any desired state.

 We use Python (version 3.12.1) and specifically JAX (version 0.4.24).
 Otherwise we need: